Gluten-Free Pumpkin Waffles will add a holiday flavor to your breakfast table.

 2 tablespoons melted coconut oil

-In a bowl combine almond flour, cassava flour, baking soda, baking powder, monk fruit sweetener, cinnamon, nutmeg, cardamon, ginger, and white pepper.
+In a bowl combine almond flour, cassava flour, baking soda, baking powder, monk fruit sweetener, cinnamon, nutmeg, cardamom, ginger, and white pepper.
 Stir until well combined and set aside.

 In a separate bowl combine beaten eggs, almond milk, sparkling water, and pumpkin.
 Whisk together until well incorporated.